Disclosure: I received a Jiobit and financial compensation to facilitate this post. All opinions are my own.

 Kids With Autism Love to Run

 As a parent of a teenage son with autism, this has always been one of my concerns.
 He has proven routinely that he loves to run.
-We constantly worry that one day he will escape and we will not be able to track him down.
+I constantly worry that one day he will escape and we will not be able to track him down.
 Most parent’s of autistic children realize that many of these children are a high flight risk.
 There is also the added factors like the fact that my son is non-verbal in addition to being autistic.
 It all adds up to make the work of keeping track of his whereabouts extremely important.

 Tracking With Jiobit

 Jiobit has created a small wearable tracker that is designed to be hooked to your child’s clothes so that it can not easily be removed.
 The device uses a combination of GPS, Wifi, Bluetooth and cellular signals to constantly monitor your child’s location.
 Various features on the device let you know who your child is with, where they are and also when they enter or leave various designated safe zones.